shubhamkriitr/3d-vision/README.md

 - Make sure that `poselib` wheel package generated earlier is also installed in this environment

 ### Running the pipeline (to compare 3-point with 5-point estimator)
+- Extract the contents of `artifacts/scene0025_01.zip` to `3d-vision/resources/scenes`
 - Go to the `3d-vision` folder.
 There run the command `PYTHONPATH=. python visn/main.py`
 - In summary, it does the following
   - loads the dataset (which contains images, corresponding intrinsic matrices, gravity vectors, ground truth relative pose etc. )